iw-app-engineer/FUTEK_USB_Output/README.md

+The purpose of this repo is to lend some insight into streamning ASCII directly with python and pyserial.
+For the full explanation please refer to the shared loom.

  	1. Download VSCode (popular code editor for writing code) Download Visual Studio Code - Mac, Linux, Windows

 	2. Download Python from Microsoft store